-Quadric-Based Polygonal Surface Simplification, available at
+Quadric-Based Polygonal Surface Simplification.

 This technique uses what Garland calls quadric error metrics (QEM) and vertex pair contraction, which has been restricted to edge contraction in this application.